MiguelSombrero/bloogie-backend/README.md

 # Bloogie backend

-This is my personal project for practicing web development.
-Bloogie backend is simple reactive RESTfull web service implemented with Java 8 and Spring Webflux.
-It serves `Account` and `Blog` resources from following functional endpoints:
+This is my personal project for practicing reactive web development.
+Bloogie backend is reactive RESTfull web service implemented with Java 8 and Spring Webflux.
+It serves `Account`, `Blog` and `Post` resources from following functional endpoints:

-    POST /login - authenticate with Bsic authentication
+    POST /login - authenticate with Basic authentication

-    GET /blog - fetch all blogs
+    GET /{basePath}/{id} - fetch resource by id
-    POST /blog - create new blog
+    PUT /{basePath}/{id} - update existing resource

-    GET /account/{id} - fetch account with id={id}
+    DELETE /{basePath}/{id} - delete resource by id GET /{basePath} - fetch all resources
-    PUT /account/{id} - update existing account
+    POST /{basePath} - create new resource

-    DELETE /account/{id} - delete account
+Here the *{basePath}* is determined by resource as follows:

-    GET /account - fetch all accounts
+    /accounts - for Account resources
-    POST /account - create new account
+    /blogs - for Blog resources

-I have also created a blog service upon this backend, and it can be viewed here: [bloogie-react](https://github.com/MiguelSombrero/bloogie-react).
+    /posts - for Post resource

 ## Implementation